DMTF/Redfish-Tools/doc-generator/README_Property_Index.md

 ## Config File

 The config file for this mode is a json document.
-It should include the following elements:
+It should include the following elements (only `uri_mapping` is required):

+* boilerplate_intro: location of a markdown file providing content to place at the beginning of the document (prior to the generated schema documentation).
+If a relative path, should be relative to the location of the config file.
+* boilerplate_postscript: location of a markdown file providing content to place at the end of the document (after to the generated schema documentation).
+If a relative path, should be relative to the location of the config file.
+* description_overrides: an object keyed by property name, which can specify descriptions to "override" those found in the source schemas.
+(There's more about this below.)
+* excluded_properties: A list of property names to exclude from the output.
+* format: Output format.
+One of `markdown`, `slate`, `html`, `csv`
 * uri_mapping: Maps partial URIs (without protocol prefix) to local directories or files.
-* ExcludedProperties: A list of property names to exclude from the output.
-* DescriptionOverrides: an object keyed by property name, which can specify descriptions to "override" those found in the source schemas.
-(There's more about this below!)

 Other properties may be included for the user's reference, and will be ignored by the Doc Generator.